ellisp/Tcomp-r-package/README.md

 lengthsq <- sapply(subset(tourism, "quarterly"), function(s){length(s$x)})
 lengthsy <- sapply(subset(tourism, "yearly"), function(s){length(s$x)})

-# The tests based on the intended equalities below all fail
+# These tests all fail unless the means are truncated (ie rounded down).
+# That is, the actual lengths are all slightly longer (on average <1)
+# than the reported lengths:
 c(mean(lengthsm), 298)
 ```